What happens if your car title is signed but never transferred?

 It is important as a new owner and original owner to know that title jumping is illegal in every state.
 It doesn't matter if you buy a vehicle and then immediately sell it, you still have to transfer ownership into your name first.

 What Happens to Title Jumpers?

-As a buyer, it's essential to ensure that the current owner selling your prospective car is also the person on the title.
-There are some exceptions.
-If the person signing over the title to you has power of attorney over the person on the title.
-However, they need to present proof of it, and you will need proof of it to transfer the title.
-Otherwise, you could have difficulties getting the title in your name, not to mention having to get back to the last person's name on the title.
+Otherwise, it could become a hassle getting the title transferred to your name, not to mention having to get back to the last person's name on the title.
 Sometimes people who are title jumping will tell you that they have lost the title or something similar.
-Don't buy a vehicle until a duplicate title arrives with the correct names on it.
+Protect yourself as the buyer and don't buy a vehicle until a duplicate title arrives with the correct names on it.